hawkerboy7/VirtualView/README.md

 - [this.remove](https://github.com/hawkerboy7/virtual-view/blob/master/src/virtual-view.coffee#L168) still needs to be analized.
 It's not at a maximum effencientcy, also I am quite sure not everything is removed from memory completely.<br>
 After removal all event listeners should be removed as well (this is still to be checked).

-- Update the render procedure using Thunks or another method to prevent the diff function from checking Virtual Nodes that didn't change for sure
+- Update the render procedure using Thunks or another method to prevent the diff function from checking Virtual Views that didn't change for sure